zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-by-the-time-david-mitchells-latest-book-comes-out-well-all-be-dead.md

 ---
-title: "This Week In Books: By the Time David Mitchell's Latest Book Comes Out We'll All Be Dead"
+title: "This Week In Books: By the Time David Mitchell's Next Book Comes Out We'll All Be Dead"
 published: false
 featured: false
 date: 2016-01-15T09:00:00.000Z